Intention & Intervention

 a picture of Dutch "priority" stamps on a pile of books

-Bochum Update
+Bochum update

 As there has been considerable public interest in the letter that I sent to representatives of the Green party, the CDU and the SPD in Bochum last week, I also want to post a quick update on the reply I have received today.
 My letter had outlined the need to publicly acknowledge that the politicians…